microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 but this area would be a good one to develop in parallel with other aspects of SharedTree.
 This is a good place leverage decision encapsulation to minimize the impact if we change our approach later (ex: we come up with better ideas, find an issue with this analysis, or change our evaluation criteria, or decide to support both as configurable options).

-## Glossary

-- Blob: binary data that is uploaded to and downloaded from a storage service.
-Blobs are content-addressable and therefore immutable.
-- Chunk: a contiguous region of the tree.
-Every node in the tree belongs to a chunk.
-- Chunking Algorithm: an algorithm which divides a tree into chunks
-- Content-addressable: data which can be referred to by a key derived from the data itself.
-For example, data in a store which hashes each value to produce its key.
-- [Copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write): a data structure which is immutable and therefore must be copied to produce modifications, but which does so efficiently by sharing unmodified state with previous versions.
-- Deepest Tree: a tree with N nodes and depth O(N), i.e. a tree with a branching factor of 1, essentially a linked list
-- Edit: an atomic change or collection of changes applied to a tree.
-An edit always produces a new revision of the tree.
-- Handle: a serializable reference to a blob.
-In the case of Fluid handles, currently cannot be created until a blob is uploaded.
-- History: the sequence of changes that have been made to a tree over time.
-A given document may or may not care about its tree's history.
-If it does desire the history, then the history must be recorded as part of its summary, since the Fluid service will only deliver ops that occur after the most recent summary.
-- Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.
-- Logical Tree: refers to the actual tree of nodes/data that make up the content of shared tree.
-This term is used to disambiguate when multiple kinds of trees are being discussed in the same context.
-- Partial Checkout: a region of a tree that a client is restricted to by the server
-- Path: a sequence of child nodes (and/or edges) that are walked through from the root of the tree to find a specific node
-- Random Read: a query which retrieves a node from the tree without necessarily having read the nodes (e.g. parents/siblings) around it
-- Reference sequence number: the sequence number of the latest known Fluid op when an op is first sent by a client
-- Revision: a specific moment in the history of the tree.
-Every permanent change to the tree creates a new revision with a new tree state.
-- Sequence number: the position of a Fluid op in the total ordering of all ops
-- Snapshot Isolation: [A guarantee](https://en.wikipedia.org/wiki/Snapshot_isolation) that the view of some data won't change until the client is finished with its current edit.
-- Spine: a set of nodes in a tree that make up the shortest path from some node in the tree to the root node of the tree
-- Virtualization: the process of downloading or paging in specific data in a larger collection without receiving the entire collection.

 ----
 ## Extra stuff